OrangeSpyderMan/inkplate10-weather-cal/README.md

 - **Inkplate 10 by Soldered Electronics ~€150**

   The [Inkplate 10](https://www.crowdsupply.com/soldered/inkplate-10) is an all-in-one hardware solution for something like this.
 It has a 9.7" 1200x825 display with integrated ESP32, real-time clock, and battery power management.
 You can get it either [directly from Soldered Electronics](https://soldered.com/product/soldered-inkplate-10-9-7-e-paper-board-with-enclosure-copy) or from a [UK reseller like Pimoroni](https://shop.pimoroni.com/products/inkplate-10-9-7-e-paper-display?variant=39959293591635).
 While it might seem pricey at first glance, a [similarly sized raw display from Waveshare](https://www.amazon.co.uk/Waveshare-Parallel-Resolution-Industrial-Instrument/dp/B07JG4SXBV) can cost the same or likely more, and you would still need to source the microcontroller, RTC, and BMS yourself.

-  If you want to use a more generic e-ink display or you just want to do a DIY build, there is a [branch](https://github.com/chrisjtwomey/inkplate10-weather-cal/tree/gxepd2) that's designed to work with GXEPD2, but it's likely missing fixes and features from the main branch.

 - **2 GB microSD card ~€5**